UnivHI-MLib-Arch/ASpace-Docs/Staff_User_Manual/Section IV/IVA-CreatingAccessions.md

 # Section IV Part A: Creating Accession Records

-**[incomplete draft outline; what steps are present are not necessarily in order]**
+Status: 1st draft complete and ready to use as of 2024.09.10, but not yet fully refined.

-*[Throughout: remember to also explain how to spawn records from other records and how to link records to each other.
-Also remember to link to the relevant section(s) of the ASpace Help Center's User Manual.]*
+*(Still to do: formatting improvements such as fixing curly quotes vs. straight quotes, adding a clickable/linked table of contents to the top of the page, and so on; links to related pages of this manual and also to the ASpace Help Center; more information on how to spawn records from accessions and link various types of records to each other.)*

 ## Overview